dxe/dxesf-docs/docs/index.md

 ### 3.4.
 Movement-Power Index

-To be in good standing and eligible to vote, a Member must be on the Movement-Power Index at the time of the vote.
+To be in good standing and eligible to vote, a Chapter Member must have been on the Movement-Power Index for 2 of the past 3 full months at the time of the vote.
-That is, they must have attended both a Community and Direct Action event in the previous month, or attended both a Community and Direct Action event in the current month.

 ## 4. Officers